Heart of Wessex line to close for five days in October

 “This is an important stretch of railway and over the last three years, we’ve invested a significant amount to bring smoother and more reliable journeys for our customers travelling between and Dorset.

-“We’re always finding ways to be more cost-effective and reduce the level of disruption to train services during our upgrade work.
+“We’re always finding ways to be more cost-effective and reduce the level of to train services during our upgrade work.
 These slightly longer line closures enable us to carry out a wider range of work simultaneously which prevents the need for regular, smaller closures of the railway which would be more disruptive to customers.

 “I’d like to thank customers and nearby residents in advance for their patience and understanding while we complete this work.